 Broward County certified that not one person was removed from the voter registration rolls from 2013 to 2015 due to moving out of Broward County.
 In fact, list maintenance only appears to have started after the ACRU lawsuit was filed in 2016.

-Broward County also maintains that their unusually high voter registration rate—they claim over 97% of citizens are registered—is accurate and not questionable, despite the fact that the average registration rate by county in the U.S. is between 65% and 70%.
+Broward County also maintains that their unusually high voter registration rate is accurate and not questionable, despite the fact that the average registration rate by county in the U.S. is between 65% and 70%.

 “Broward County has significant lapses in compliance with federal election law that stipulates regular and vigorous maintenance of voter rolls to remove those who have moved, died or are otherwise ineligible to vote,” said John Eastman, Chief Counsel in the case.
 “It is preposterous that they try to justify a two-year period in which not one person was removed for moving.
 These lapses leave the voting process ripe for fraud.”